Central PIM & CMS: A Must-Have for F&B Companies to Scale Business

 Superb user experience: Much like the seamless shopping experience in the B2C domain, retailers on the B2B space expect personalization and ease of shopping.
 From receiving real-time product updates and personalized offers based on purchase history to placing an order effortlessly and tracking every order at every stage, these retailers expect a superb user experience.
 However, if the brands host their data on non-intuitive legacy systems, they lose customer patronage to poor interfaces.

 Fast product launches and updates: Going to the market early always gives F&B brands a competitive advantage.
 An access-based central model keeps data intact without compromising on new updates.
 This helps companies to introduce both new products and new product updates to the market on time.
-However, in the absence of a central product information management (PIM) system, product lifecycle management is a tiresome manual process.
+However, in the absence of a central PIM system, product lifecycle management is a tiresome manual process.
 It’s common to see brands reeling under issues like fragmented product data, poor turnaround time for updating content, and lack of a proper workflow to publish content and product details.